The Moorings, Lilburn, GA

 Last verified:

-The Moorings Neighborhood Market Intelligence
+The Moorings Neighborhood Overview

 The Moorings is a well-established, traditional neighborhood in the heart of Lilburn, Georgia, known for its quiet, tree-lined streets and strong sense of community.
 Located just east of US-29 (Lawrenceville Highway) and conveniently positioned between Stone Mountain and Lawrenceville, it offers a suburban retreat with excellent accessibility to major corridors like I-85 and GA-316.
 The neighborhood's development primarily took place in the 1970s and 1980s, giving it a mature landscape with lush canopy cover and settled charm that appeals to those seeking a classic suburban lifestyle.